shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 The `total-count-mode` parameter can be used to define whether the total for the total number of hits should be determined for the search query.
 This parameter supports the following values:

-* `0 [default]` - No total is determined
+* `0 [default]` - No total is determined.
-  * Purpose: This is the most performing mode because MySQL Server does not need to run the `SQL_CALC_FOUND_ROWS` in the background.
+  * Advantage: This is the most performing mode because MySQL Server does not need to run the `SQL_CALC_FOUND_ROWS` in the background.
-  * Purpose: Should be used if pagination is not required
+  * Purpose: Should be used if pagination is not required.
 * `1` - An exact total is determined.
-  * Purpose: Should be used if a pagination with exact page number has to be displayed
+  * Purpose: Should be used if a pagination with the exact page number has to be displayed.
   * Disadvantage: Performance intensive.
-Here you have to work with `SQL_CALC_FOUND_ROWS`
+Here you have to work with `SQL_CALC_FOUND_ROWS`.
-* `2` - It is determined whether there is a next page
+* `2` - It is determined whether there is a next page.
   * Advantage: Good performance, same as `0`.
-  * Purpose: Can be used well for infinite scrolling, because with infinite scrolling the information is enough to know if there is a next page to load
+  * Purpose: Can be used well for infinite scrolling because, with infinite scrolling, the information is enough to know if there is a next page to load.

 ```javascript
 {